If your hearing sounds muffled, or you feel like there is “cotton in your ears”, there is likely a good explantion.

-You have a hearing loss that is worse in one ear over the other.
+An asymmetric hearing loss means that your hearing is worse in one ear than the other.

 If you experience muffled hearing or a sudden change in hearing in one ear, see an Ear, Nose, and Throat physician immediately.
 The sooner the sudden hearing loss is treated, the greater likelihood the hearing will return.

 You have an ear infection.